dovecot/documentation/source/configuration_manual/dovemon.rst

 - Default: ``False``
 - Values: :ref:`dovemon_boolean`

 Perform POP3 stat check in polls.
+If enabled, a ``STAT`` command is performed and command success/failure is checked.
 (applicable when :ref:`setting-dovemon_poll_pop3` is enabled)